-Fleece is the perfect material for keeping your horse comfy, cozy, and dry.
-Fleece coolers come in three common styles, each with a slightly different purpose.
+Fleece is the perfect material for keeping your horse comfortable, cozy, and dry.
+Horse coolers come in three common styles, each with a different purpose.

 Quarter Sheet